 Experts (people who know more then I do about pandemics) are predicting a second wave to come up later this year.
 I know that typically everyone loves the fall colors and the perfect PNW weather at that time, I am encouraging you to not wait.
 I don’t know when or if the state will ever slip back a phase, but you’ll want to have your session done before parks are limited or our next possible lock down.
 Especially those Senior portraits that always get pushed to the last minute, just don't hesitate this year.

-All artwork will now be shipped directly from the lab to your door.
+All artwork can be shipped directly from the lab to your door.

-As much as I love seeing your albums and wall collections first then having the bonus of getting to meet with you when I deliver them, I want you to be able to limit contact.
-I will have your artwork shipped directly to you until the state has entered “phase four” of reopening.
+I love seeing your albums and wall collections first then having the bonus of getting to meet with you when I deliver them, I want you to be able to limit contact.
+I can have your artwork shipped directly to you if your not comfortable with me popping by your home.
 Besides, who doesn’t love getting fun things in the mail!?
 Personally, I love getting packages in the mail!

 I want to work together with everyone and remain flexible.
 By following these guidelines, we can keep our loved ones and our communities healthy and safe while ensuring your family’s legacy is captured.
 I understand that with mandatory masks, quarantines and social distancing, this virus has given us that feeling of unease and unpredictability in our everyday lives.
 I am so grateful for your continued support.
 If any other questions about photography sessions pop up, please do not hesitate to reach out.
 I am always happy to answer.